Christian Evangelical Church of Romania

-The Christian Evangelical Church of Romania (Biserica Creştină după Evanghelie) is a Plymouth Brethren Protestant denomination, one of Romania's eighteen officially recognised religious denominations.
+The Christian Evangelical Church of Romania (Biserica Creştină după Evanghelie lit.
+'The Christian Church according to the Gospel') is a Evangelical Protestant denomination historically and theologically linked wiht the Plymouth Brethren (the Open branch) and the Swiss Brethren.
+It is one of Romania's nineteen officially recognised religious denominations.

 History

 Under the influence of foreign Plymouth Brethren missionaries active in Romania in the late 19th century, a group of "free Christians" was founded in Bucharest in 1899.
 Initially, members were foreign residents of the capital city; they were later joined by Romanian converts.
 Also known as "Darbyites" after John Nelson Darby, the British 19th century founder of their movement, the group was outlawed in the 1920s and was accused of spreading communist ideas.
 In 1933, the Romanian state recognised them as a religious association, the Christian Evangelicals.
 In 1939, they were compelled by the National Renaissance Front regime to merge with the Christians of the Scriptures (also known as Tudorites).
 The Christian Evangelical Church was thus formed, with two branches: branch I, which practised believer's baptism, and branch II, which employed infant baptism.
 (The difference stemmed from the tradition whence each emerged: Plymouth Brethren and Romanian Orthodox, respectively.)